 Resurgence Brewing Company NYE Party

-Resurgence Brewing Company hosts a New Year's Eve party at their Chicago Street location in the Old First Ward neighborhood.
+Resurgence Brewing Company usually hosts a New Year's Eve party at its Chicago Street location in the Old First Ward neighborhood.
 The entire first floor of the brewery is open to the public and the full list of beers brewed on-site and dinner menu are available to purchase.

 For an extra special experience, book tickets for the exclusive VIP floor upstairs.
 In addition to an open bar serving not only beer but also wine and cocktails, servers walk around with platters of hot hors d'oeuvres and the buffet table is filled with items like chicken and waffles, a taco bar, and crab legs.
 If you're booking with a group of five people or more, discounts are available for each ticket.

-Enjoy good beer and live music throughout the night, and while revelers downtown will be watching the ball drop at midnight, Resurgence stays on-brand with a new year "keg drop," where a keg full of beer falls to ring in 2020.
+Enjoy good beer and live music throughout the night, and while revelers downtown will be watching the ball drop at midnight, Resurgence stays on-brand with a new year "keg drop," where a keg full of beer falls at midnight.